grantcarthew/start-prototype/assets/tasks/docs/review-docs.md

 **Include:**

-- All markdown files in docs/
+- All Markdown files in docs/
 - AGENTS.md
 - README.md